Properties of Willingness Levels

 Handling Unwillingness |

-Staging the attempt allows the challenge to be addressed piecemeal, and managing the environment can help reduce exposure-related fears.
+Staging the attempt allows the challenge to be addressed piecemeal, and managing the environment can help reduce failure-related fears.

 Compulsion may be used when all else fails.